 Historic West Point Inn is the natural rest stop with views of the Bay and picnic tables.
 Lemonade, coffee and other refreshments are for sale in the summer.

 From the Inn, it's a short albeit rockier climb to the summit.
 At the junction with the paved East Ridgecrest Blvd., note the gate directly across which is the start of the Eldridge Grade.
 Continue on the paved trail that parallels the road to reach the summit parking area.
 Bring a lock and walking shoes for the short hike to the summit fire lookout.

-is steep, loose, and rocky just past the gate, but becomes less steep and alternates between rocky, pinball sections, to smooth and fast as it progresses.
+Heading down Eldridge Grade is steep, loose, and rocky just past the gate, but becomes less steep and alternates between rocky, pinball sections, to smooth and fast as it progresses.
 Take in some nice views from Inspiration Point and the next switchback at the Wheeler Hiking Trail.
 The road is smooth and fast at this point so keep an eye open for the Indian Fire Road junction a short distance on the right.

-winds through some trees then drops fairly steeply down a sandstone section, that can be slick, just before the junction with the Hoo-Koo-E-Koo Fire Road which loops around the mountain with a few minor climbs to the junction with the Old Railroad Grade.
+The Indian Fire Road winds through some trees then drops fairly steeply down a sandstone section, that can be slick, just before the junction with the Hoo-Koo-E-Koo Fire Road which loops around the mountain with a few minor climbs to the junction with the Old Railroad Grade.

 In the late 1970's, a group of local bikers started venturing off-road on local trails and fire roads experimenting with customized cruisers and clunkers to help spark what would become the sport of mountain biking.
 Names like Gary Fisher, Charlie Kelly, Tom Ritchey and Joe Breeze started out as the Marin Repack Road Clunker Clan.

 Biked this trail?